PataphysicalSociety/soupault.app/site/reference-manual.md

 <pre> <code class="language-toml" id="default-config"> </code> </pre>
 </details>

-Note that if you create a `soupault.conf` file before running `soupault --init`, it will not overwrite that file.
+Note that if you create a `soupault.toml` file before running `soupault --init`, it will not overwrite that file.

-In this document, whenever a specific site or build dir has to be mentioned, we’ll use default values: `site_dir` and `build_dir`.
+In this document, whenever a specific site or build dir has to be mentioned, we’ll use their default values: `site_dir` and `build_dir`.

 If you misspell an option, soupault will notify you about it and try to suggest a correction.